StamusNetworks/gophercap/README.md

 FATA[0005] send: Message too long
 ```

-That means that a particular packet was bigger than interface MTU.
+This means packet was bigger than interface MTU.
 Maximum packet size can be found in metadata JSON.
 But 9000 is usually a safe MTU size, corresponding to common jumbo packet feature in many network switches.

 ```
 sudo ip link set dev veth0 mtu 9000